Summer Tanagers May be Hiding in Plain Sight

-Seeing—or hearing—a colorful summer tanager is a red-letter day.
-Summer tanagers may be bright red—but that doesn’t always make them easier to spot.
+Seeing—or hearing—a summer tanager is a red-letter day.
+Summer tanagers may be bright red—but that doesn’t always make them easy to spot.

 Female Summer Tanager